Orin-beep/HOTSPOT/README.md

 ```

-## Prepare the database and pre-trained models (from Google Drive)
+## Prepare default database and models (from Google Drive)
-To download the database and pre-trained models, you can simply use these bash scripts:
+To download the default database and models, you can use the following bash scripts:
 ```
-sh prepare_db.sh        # download and unzip the database, 161.2 MB sh prepare_mdl.sh       # download and unzip the models, 13.14 GB
+sh prepare_db.sh        # download and unzip database, 161.2 MB
+sh prepare_mdl.sh       # download and unzip models, 13.14 GB
 ```